 That's why, if you choose an ad intelligence tool, you don't want one that bombards you with as much data as possible.
 You want one that provides the most relevant, actionable, and profitable data possible.

-In fact, there are three types of data that your ad intelligence tool must provide.
+In fact, there are three types of data that your marketing intelligence solution must provide.
 If a prospective solution can't give you these advertising insights, it's time to look elsewhere.

 1. How your industry advertises.